-Pensions are often the most complex consideration for divorcing spouses.
-Not only are they frequently the largest capital asset after the matrimonial home, they also represent the reward of many years of hard work.
-When a party has relied on the idea that their pension will fund their retirement, it can be extremely distressing to find out that it may have to be shared.
-Alternatively, one spouse may have been relying on their ex-partner’s pension, perhaps having given up work to raise any children to the marriage.
+Pensions are often a complex consideration for divorcing spouses, yet they are often overlooked.
+Not only do they frequently form a large part of a couple’s overall assets, they also represent the reward of many years of hard work.
+When a party relies on the idea that their pension will fund their retirement, it can be extremely distressing to imagine how their overall financial outlook will change if their pension needs to be shared with their spouse.

-The law surrounding pensions can be extremely complex and confusing – we work closely with accountants, financial advisers and pension actuaries to ensure that our client’s achieve a fair financial settlement on divorce.
+The law surrounding pensions is complex and you also need to consider the tax implications of your overall financial planning.
+We work closely with select accountants, financial advisors and pension actuaries, together with our in-house tax and estate planning colleagues, to ensure that our clients achieve a fair financial settlement on divorce.

 Q: How is a pension split on divorce?

 A: Pensions are an important part of a family’s overall wealth for consideration following any divorce.
 There are numerous factors the court must take into account when deciding how to deal with any pension assets whether by way of pension sharing, pension attachment or offsetting.